Chatanga/Girinoscope/README.md

 Girinoscope uses the same native library than the Arduino IDE 1.0.5 to manage serial port: the RXTX library.
 It is not necessarily the perfect solution and the latest Arduino IDE version (1.5.7 BETA) has droped it in favor of something more elaborate.
-Whatever, the RXTX works well enough for our purposes and, if you have already successfully installed the Arduino IDE, Girinoscope should work out of the crafting table.
+Whatever, the RXTX library works well enough for our purposes and it is shipped with this project in the `native` folder.
-Otherwise, there is all the informations you need on the [Arduino web site](http://arduino.cc/en/Guide/HomePage).

 Build
 -----